Two terrorists killed in FC operations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Two terrorists were killed in intelligence based operations (IBOs) conducted by the Frontier Corps (FC), Balochistan, on suspected terrorist hideouts in Kalat, Kharan, Maiwand areas of Balochistan.
-Weapons and ammunition including sub-machine guns, improvised explosive devices (IEDs), grenades, mines, RPG-7 rockets and communication equipment were also recovered, said a press release issued by the Inter Services Public Relations (ISPR) on Friday.
-The IBOs were carried out as part of the ongoing Operation Radd-ul-Fassad, the press release added.
+RAWALPINDI: Two terrorists were killed in intelligence based operations (IBOs) conducted by Frontier Corps (FC) Balochistan on suspected terrorist hideouts in Kalat, Kharan, Maiwand areas of Balochistan.
+Weapons and ammunition including submachine guns, improvised explosive devices (IEDs), grenades, mines, RPG-7 rockets and communication equipment were also recovered, said a press release issued by Inter Services Public Relations (ISPR) on Friday.
+The IBOs were carried out as part of the ongoing Operation Radd-ul-Fassad.

-RAWALPINDI: Two terrorists were killed in intelligence based operations (IBOs) conducted by the Frontier Corps (FC), Balochistan, on suspected terrorist hideouts in Kalat, Kharan, Maiwand areas of Balochistan.
-Weapons and ammunition including sub-machine guns, improvised explosive devices (IEDs), grenades, mines, RPG-7 rockets and communication equipment were also recovered, said a press release issued by the Inter Services Public Relations (ISPR) on Friday.
-The IBOs were carried out as part of the ongoing Operation Radd-ul-Fassad, the press release added.
+RAWALPINDI: Two terrorists were killed in intelligence based operations (IBOs) conducted by Frontier Corps (FC) Balochistan on suspected terrorist hideouts in Kalat, Kharan, Maiwand areas of Balochistan.
+Weapons and ammunition including submachine guns, improvised explosive devices (IEDs), grenades, mines, RPG-7 rockets and communication equipment were also recovered, said a press release issued by Inter Services Public Relations (ISPR) on Friday.
+The IBOs were carried out as part of the ongoing Operation Radd-ul-Fassad.